 James Badger (Drums)

-Vancouver, BC born James Badger is a performance and studio drummer.
-Specializing in Roots-style music, he thrives on playing old country, blues, rockabilly, New Orleans-style, R&B and old rock & roll.
-His nickname in the blues world is “Hollywood Jimmie” because he’s so NOT Hollywood.
+Sadly, we lost James suddenly in November, 2020.
+He was a true talent, friend and supporter of the arts in Vancouver, BC.
+Specializing in roots-style music, he enjoyed playing old country, blues, rockabilly, New Orleans-style, R&B and old rock & roll.
+His nickname was “Hollywood Jimmie” because he’s so NOT Hollywood.

 Performance and recording credits include: Juno-nominated James Buddy Rogers, Long John Baldry, Jimmy D Lane, Juno-winner Kenny “Blues Boss” Wayne, Harpdog Brown, Steve Kozak, JJ Lavallee, The Rocket Revellers, DerbyTown, Lonesome Sinners, Bill Hills & The Fabulous Aces plus many others.